-The BRM database and Taxware database are installed on the same machine.
+The BRM database is installed on the separate machine.

 Figure 1-4 shows a typical mid-size production system that uses multiple machines for the CM and DM.
 A CMMP is added to route connections from the client applications to the different CMs.

 To create a high-availability system, you must install and configure at least two instances of each component and then connect each instance to all instances of the component's server-side peer.
 This ensures that if one instance of a component fails, another one is available to process data.